drosera-network/trap-foundry-template/README.md

 ## Quick Start

+The following drosera commands set the `DROSERA_PRIVATE_KEY` environment variable in the command line but you can also use a `.env` file to store the private key of the account you want to use to deploy the trap.

 ### Hello World Trap

 The drosera.toml file is configured to deploy a simple "Hello, World!" trap.
 Ensure the drosera.toml file is set to the following configuration: